Garrett Motion - Cash Flow Machine with 100% Upside Potential

 In my opinion, this is a “High uncertainty, low risk” situation, which Mr. Market normally hates.

-If you are interested to read more on EV market and platinum, read this recent analysis by Trader Ferg.
+If you are interested in reading more on the EV market and platinum, read this recent analysis by Trader Ferg.
 The analysis part is free and I enjoyed it a lot.
 I’ve used a few links from it as well.

 Disclaimer: